Planning your visit

 Only the lower reaches of the canal are open to boats, so be sure to head to Melbourne Arm to enjoy a short cruise aboard the New Horizons Trip Boat in the summer.

 Look out for Church Bridge and Swing Bridge No 7 on the Pocklington Canal.
 Thanks to a Heritage Lottery Fund grant, our team of volunteers are restoring them back to their former glory.
-You can read more about Pocklington Canal - a gem in the landscape on our North East region's webpages.
+You can now enjoy our new 'history poster' interpretation trail along the towpath, which reveals the secrets of the canal's past.

 Don't forget your blanket and hamper - there are benches at the Canal Head in Pocklington and many charming spots for some al-fresco dining